CandaceG00/TPAPI_WorkDayScheduler/README.md

-# Third-Party API - WorkDayScheduler
+# Third-Party API: WorkDayScheduler

+## Description

+* As a developer, I wanted to create a web application that would allow users to log their activities on a work-day calendar.

 ## Acceptance Criteria